Clara-YR/CarND-Behavioral-Cloning-P3/README.md

 I used __model.ipynb__ to train my model and save the final output in __model.h5__.
 Then I download __model.ipynb__ as __model.py__ and only kept cell [1], [9], [10], [11] and [15] in __model.py__.

+At the first time I the model.h5 trained by model.ipynb, but the outcome was not satisfactory.
+Therefore I collected more data and train my model via model.py, the outcome is as below:

+![alt text][image2]

 ###3.
 Run Autonomous Mode and Record Video

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```
 $ python drive.py model.h5
 ```
+See my outcome in __run1.mp4__.

 ---

 #Part 4: Quetions About this Project

 Q1: How to visualize the model architecture?

-Q2: My car will lose control after passing the bridge, how can I improve it?
-Q3: I don't undersand the code
+Q2: I don't undersand the code
 `ch, row, col = 3, 80, 320  # Trimmed image format` and `model.add(Lambda(lambda x: x/127.5 - 1.,
         input_shape=(ch, row, col),
         output_shape=(ch, row, col)))`